scruffaluff/bootware/README.md

 ## Usage

-Bootware will bootstrap the computer software by invoking `bootware bootstrap` after customizing the configuration file.
+Bootware will bootstrap the computer software by invoking `bootware bootstrap` after customizing the optional configuration file.
 To view the bootstrapping options, execute `bootware bootstrap --help`.

+To only install Ansible on the system, execute `bootware setup`.

+Since Ansible cannot be installed on Windows, Bootware will install OpenSSH server and the Windows Subsystem for Linux.
+Bootware will automatically execute all software bootstrapping from the Linux subsystem and provision the Windows configurations via an SSH connection.

 ## Contribute